hands holding sea salt

 “Where do you get your protein?”

-On the Medical Medium path, this question comes up a lot.
-But the truth is: it’s not protein we need—it’s the essential amino acids that build, repair, and heal.
+On a whole-food, plant-forward healing path, this question comes up a lot.
+But the truth is, it isn’t just about eating more protein—it’s about how the body can use the amino acids you give it to build, repair, and heal.

-In this post, I’ll share how I meet my amino acid needs without meat, dairy, or protein powders, and how I support deep healing of my brain, muscles, and nervous system.
+In this post, I’ll share how I focus on getting amino acids without eating too much meat or dairy, and no protein powders, and how I support deep healing of my brain, muscles, and nervous system.

 What Are Essential Amino Acids (EAAs)?